shawarmalord10/Asynchronous-FIFO/README.md

 - The implemented full and empty logic utilizes 3-bit write (tail) and read (head) pointers.
 * The empty condition is detected when the write pointer (tail) is equal to the synchronized read pointer in the write domain (head_i).
 + The full condition is detected when the synchronized read pointer in the write domain (head_i) is equal to the incremented value of the current write pointer (inc_tail).
 This "one-empty-location" scheme is a simple and reliable method for asynchronous FIFO control.
 A known drawback of this approach is that one RAM location will always remain unused to distinguish between the full and empty states.
 My primary objective was to achieve a functional and understandable solution, leading to the selection of this simpler logic.
-Alternative solutions, such as using an (N+1)-bit pointer for a 2
+Alternative solutions, such as using an (N+1)-bit pointer for a 2<sup>N</sup>
-N
   depth FIFO (as described by Clifford E. Cummings) or employing dedicated state flip-flops, can utilize all memory locations and will be considered for future enhancements.

 # Simulation Waveform